-NEMA’s High-Performance Buildings Council (HPBC) was established to promote the adoption of high-performance technologies and systems that increase the energy efficiency, safety, resilience, sustainability, productivity, and security of federal, commercial, and multi-family residential buildings.
+The NEMA High-Performance Buildings Council (HPBC) was established to promote the adoption of high-performance technologies and systems that increase the energy efficiency, safety, resilience, sustainability, productivity, and security of Federal, commercial, and multi-family residential buildings.

 Buildings consume 70% of all electricity and 40% of primary energy in the United States, and much of that is wasted.
 Existing technologies such as lighting, energy-efficient motors, variable-speed drives, and integrated building controls and automation systems can reduce building energy consumption by 50-70% or more, and the use of onsite generation resources, such as solar photovoltaic panels, can bring a building’s net energy use to zero.
 Some buildings even produce more energy than they consume over the course of a year.

 The HPBC’s objective is to increase demand for high-performance buildings through:

 and advocating for federal, state, and local policies that promote

 performance transparency through building labels, ratings, and benchmarking and

 and promoting financing solutions for building owners to assist with the

 upfront cost of investing in high-performance buildings

 Codes and Standards: Laying